-- The Hilton Honors guest loyalty program; and - Our toll free reservation system that provides a comprehensive view of inventory in real time, based on demand; - Targeting group and incentive markets to seek and grow a strong base of corporate and event business; - Highlighting destination wedding and honeymoon programs; - Participating in key industry trade shows targeted to the travel agent and wholesale market; - Engaging in online and social media, including: - Search engine optimization; - Targeted online and bounce-back advertising; - Social media presence via sites such as Facebook, Twitter, Instagram and Pinterest; and - Flash sales and special offers for high need periods; - Monitoring and managing TripAdvisor and other similar consumer sites; and - Activating a targeted public relations plan to generate media attention-both traditional and new media including travel bloggers who focus on vacation travel to Mexico and the Caribbean.
+- Utilizing online travel leaders, such as Expedia and Booking.com, to supplement sales during shoulder and lower rate seasons; - Targeting group and incentive markets to seek and grow a strong base of corporate and event business; - Highlighting destination wedding and honeymoon programs; - Participating in key industry trade shows targeted to the travel agent and wholesale market; - Engaging in online and social media, including: - Search engine optimization; - Targeted online and bounce-back advertising; - · Social media presence via sites such as Facebook, Twitter, Instagram and Pinterest; and - Flash sales and special offers for high need periods; - · Monitoring and managing TripAdvisor and other similar consumer sites; and - Activating a targeted public relations plan to generate media attention-both traditional and new media including travel bloggers who focus on vacation travel to Mexico and the Caribbean.

 We also seek luxury transient business to provide high rate business during peak seasons, such as winter and spring holidays, while "bargain hunters" can be targeted through social media for last minute high need periods.
-This multi-pronged strategy is designed to increase Net Package RevPAR (as defined in Item 6.
+This multi-pronged strategy is designed to increase Net Package RevPAR (as defined in chapter 6.
 Management's Discussion and Analysis of Financial Condition and Results of Operations) as well as generate strong Occupancy through all of the resort seasons.